nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `getHighestCategoryInfo`: retrieves the category with the highest expenses/income within the stipulated date range and the amount of expense/income in that category.

-The `SeeAllExpensesCommand` and `SeeAllIncomesCommand` classes inherit all of the aforementioned methods, overriding the following methods:
+The `SeeAllExpensesCommand` and `SeeAllIncomesCommand` classes inherit all the aforementioned methods, overriding the following methods:

 - `shouldBeIncluded` to further filter out incomes/expenses respectively